What is RAMP?

 What are participant support costs?

-Participant support are costs for items such as stipends, per diem, travel costs, and/or fees paid to or on behalf of participants or trainees in connection with meetings, conferences, symposia, or training projects.
+Participant support costs provide for items such as stipends, per diem, travel costs, and/or fees paid to or on behalf of participants or trainees in connection with meetings, conferences, symposia, or training projects.
 Participant support must be included in the award budget.
-Participant support may be included or excluded from F&A depending on the award.
-A separate fund will be set up for participant support costs on an award for accounting purposes.
-The appropriate account codes must be used for participant support.
+These expenses do not incur overhead, and employees are not able to be designated as participant support.

-What items are excluded from F&A costs in a proposal budget/project?
+What items do not incur F&A costs in a proposal budget?

 How do I know when to use the off-campus F&A rate?

-The off-campus rate is used if more than 50% of the project effort is carried out off-campus.
+The off-campus rate is used if more than 50% of the project effort exerted by the project personnel on a specific project is carried out off-campus.
+A project is considered off-campus adjacent within 50 miles of the Fairfax campus; outside of that it is off-campus remote.
 During the proposal preparation process the determination will be made through communications between the PI and OSP.
 Here are the current F&A rates.

 Do I have to budget the full F&A rate that the University is authorized to include?